gethinode/docs/content/en/docs/0.9/content/content-management.md

 ## Single pages

 Single pages define the content for a specific page, such as the [introduction page]({{< relref "introduction" >}}).
 Hinodes supports three types of single pages, which can be configured in the front matter.
-The next paragraphs describe each layout type in more details.
+The next paragraphs describe each layout type in more detail.
 Refer to the [layout section]({{< relref "layout" >}}) to see additional configuration options.

 ### Default layout